cncf/demo/README.md

 - Multiple instances of [Countly](https://count.ly/) are spun up against the mongo cluster
 - Countly service is exposed at a human readable subdomain [countly.cncfdemo.io](countly.cncfdemo.io) via Route53
 - HTTP Benchmarking is performed against the Countly subdomain via [WRK](https://github.com/wg/wrk) jobs
+- DistCC DaemonSet compiles a Linux Kernel across the entire cluster
 - Idle cluster capacity to search for a cure to the Zika virus is donated via [Boinc](https://hub.docker.com/r/zilman/boinc/) and [IBM WorldCommunityGrid](https://www.worldcommunitygrid.org/about_us/viewAboutUs.do)

 The demo described above is difficult and brittle to put together with regular `kubectl` usage.
 Editing YAML files by hand is time consuming and error prone.